peppesapienza/RocketAlert/README.md

 ![alt text](https://media.giphy.com/media/wHf4k5qvG6bz8XvP7f/giphy.gif)

-### DoubleButtonsRocketBlock
+### DoubleButtonRocketBlock

-**Use the `DoubleButtonsRocketBlock` when you want to show two options.** You can initialize a `DoubleButtonsRocketBlock` passing to it init two `ButtonRocketBlock`.
+**Use the `DoubleButtonRocketBlock` when you want to show two options.** You can initialize a `DoubleButtonRocketBlock` passing to it init two `ButtonRocketBlock`.
 It's important to know that **when a user taps to one of the buttons the touch over the block will be disabled.**

 ```swift
 let leftButton = ButtonRocketBlock.init(title: "Left Button")